Monnkes/Foundations-of-Machine-Learning/README.md

-# Foundations-of-Machine-Teaching
+# Foundations-of-Machine-Learning
-All tasks and notebooks I made during Foundations of Machine Teaching course at AGH University of Krakow <br>
+All tasks and notebooks I made during Foundations of Machine Learning course at AGH University of Krakow <br>
 All content in polish.

 ### Laboratory Objectives